nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure you have Java `17` or above installed on your computer.
+For optimal display, use a 13-inch screen or larger with a resolution of 1280x720 pixels or higher.
+Avoid resizing the window below this resolution, as it may hide essential interface elements.

 2. Download the latest CareLink `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T13-4/tp/releases).